 Doshisha University Keishiryo #Room No.

-At the Doshisha University student dormitory, there is a curfew enforced by the housing management and security from 11:00pm to 6:30am.
-There is no housing curfew in place at the Kyoto Uraraka Guest House when we arrive.
+At the Doshisha University student dormitory, there is a curfew strictly enforced by the housing management and security from 11:00pm to 6:30am.

 The Gilman Scholarship might be one option for Pell Grant recipients.
 For more information, click here.

-There are many funding options available for UNO students, such as the UNO Ambassador Awards, the Agnes Levine Memorial Awards, or the UNO SG International Study Abroad Awards.
+There are many funding options available for UNO students, such as the UNO Global Ambassador Awards or the UNO SGA International Study Abroad Awards.
 Information about these awards and more can be found here.

 One very important item of consideration when planning your trip is money.
 Carrying around a lot of cash is risky, although in Japan it is more commonly practiced, as it is much more of a cash-based economy than the US.
 Many places do not accept any method of payment besides cash.
 We still recommend you bring a credit card as well.